cleveland-youth-football/7824/content/Beaverton Notes.md

 ## skyview

 https://youtu.be/xBpSPi6xocw?t=1047
-- WTF are you running Avery and JoJo?
+- WTH are you running Avery and JoJo?

 ## caputoview